What is teeth whitening in Pitampura?

 However, in addition to knowing what tooth whitening is, we must know that this treatment is not free of risks.
-Teeth whitening is a treatment that, in spite of generally obtaining satisfactory results, carries a series of risks.
-It is the obligation of the dentist to inform about them so that they are considered before performing the teeth whitening.
+Teeth whitening in Pitampura is a treatment that, in spite of generally obtaining satisfactory results, carries a series of risks.
+It is the obligation of the dentist in Delhi to inform about them so that they are considered before performing the teeth whitening.

 To potentially reduce the adverse effects, it is necessary to comply with the necessary biological safety measures, using the appropriate concentrations according to each technique and following the appropriate exposure times.

 According to current legislation, bleaching products with a concentration of carbamide peroxide higher than 0.3% or with more than 0.1% hydrogen peroxide, can only be distributed by dentist in Pitampura.
 Performing teeth whitening without medical supervision carries serious health risks.

 As for products with concentrations lower than 0.1% hydrogen peroxide, these are safe for health, so its free distribution does not present risks, although its effectiveness is practically nil.